Package insert / product label

-|Infusion Rate||Total Daily Dose
+|Infusion Rate||Total Daily Dose (24 Hours)|

-|Minimum||0.375 mcg/kg/min||0.59 mg/kg||Administer as a continuous intravenous infusion.|
+|Minimum||0.375 mcg/kg/min||0.59 mg/kg||Administer as a continuous intravenous infusion|

-|Standard||0.50 mcg/kg/min||0.77 mg/kg|
+|Standard||0.5 mcg/kg/min||0.77 mg/kg|

 |Maximum||0.75 mcg/kg/min||1.13 mg/kg|

+Milrinone lactate drawn from vials should be diluted prior to maintenance dose administration.
 The diluents that may be used are 0.45% Sodium Chloride Injection USP, 0.9% Sodium Chloride Injection USP, or 5% Dextrose Injection USP.
 The table below shows the volume of diluent in milliliters (mL) that must be used to achieve 200 mcg/mL concentration for infusion, and the resultant total volumes.

 The infusion rate should be adjusted according to hemodynamic and clinical response.
 Patients should be closely monitored.
 In controlled clinical studies, most patients showed an improvement in hemodynamic status as evidenced by increases in cardiac output and reductions in pulmonary capillary wedge pressure.

-Note: See "Dosage Adjustment in Renally Impaired Patients."
+Note: See Dosage Adjustment in Renally Impaired Patients.
 Dosage may be titrated to the maximum hemodynamic effect and should not exceed 1.13 mg/kg/day.
 Duration of therapy should depend upon patient responsiveness.

 The maintenance dose in mL/hr by patient body weight (kg) may be determined by reference to the following table.

-When administering Milrinone lactate by continuous infusion, it is advisable to use a calibrated electronic infusion device.
+When administering milrinone lactate by continuous infusion, it is advisable to use a calibrated electronic infusion device.